 Laboratory experiments were conducted to verify the efficiency of the proposed simple method for attaching LAB and iron ions on a carbon fiber-electrode and to examine the effects of attachment on the electrode performance.
 Approximately 300-mV reduction in electrode potential was observed owing to the attachment.
 Nevertheless, the electrode potential recovered almost to the initial state after oxidizing the electrode by placing it in tap water near the water surface for 7 days.
 Thus, aeration should be conducted during attachment to prevent the decrease in the electrode potential.
 A 10-fold increase in current density was observed for the electrode attached with either LAB or iron ions.
 A high increase in current density was obtained when LAB and iron ions were attached to the electrode.
-On the basis of the increase in exchange current density owing to the attachment, the potential loss at the electrode surface is reduced owing to the attachment, i.e., electrons are easily transferred to electrode via LAB or iron ions.
+On the basis of the increase in exchange current density owing to the attachment, i.e., electrons are easily transferred to electrode via LAB or iron ions.
 Finally, the performance decrease owing to electricity generation was largely (88%) reduced for the electrode attached to LAB.
 Therefore, the attachment of LAB on the electrode surface can restrain the formation of crystallized compounds.